WarehouseInc/pycalc/README.md

 4.If needed, use PyInstaller to publish your copy of the software with .EXE extension.

-5.The GNU GPLv3 license is published in a licenses.md file with a SHA512 hash of

-Please check its integrity before opening.
+5.File hashes are provided in a separate hash.md file.
+Always check the downloaded files' integrity before opening.